nothingspecialguild/Nothing-Special/rules/raidrules.md

 If you miss the first wave of invites, whisper "inv" to the raid leader for an auto-invite.

 Use the absence feature on the sign up sheet to report absences.
-You can provide a reason via the bot (this will only be shared with officers).
+You can provide a reason via the bot (this will only be shared privately with officers).

+If you know you are going to be absent 1-2 weeks in the future, please contact Alex directly.

 ## ATTENDANCE